 This paper is organized as follows: Section 2 provides related work in the area of game flow analysis.
-Section 3 provides a background on provenance and Section 4 introduces our framework for provenance gathering.
+Section 3 provides a background on provenance, and Section 4 introduces our framework for provenance gathering.
 Section 5 presents our approach for provenance visualization through graphs.
-Section 6 presents the adoption of provenance visualization in a software engineering game, providing visualization examples.
-Finally, Section 7 presents the conclusions of this work and points out some future work.
+Section 6 presents the adoption of provenance visualization in a software engineering game, with visualization examples.
+Finally, Section 7 concludes this work and points out some future work.

 Related Work

-In the digital game domain, Warren [4] proposes an informal method to analyze the game flow using a flow graph, mapping game actions and resources to vertices.
-By his definition, resources are dimensions of the game state which are quantifiable, while actions are rules of the game that allowed the conversion of one resource to another.
+In the digital game domain, Warren [4] proposes an informal method to analyze the game flow using a flow graph, mapping game actions and resources into vertices.
+By his definition, resources are dimensions of the game state that are quantifiable, while actions are rules of the game that allowed the conversion of one resource into another.
 Consalvo [5] presents a more formal approach based on metrics collected during the game session, creating a gameplay log to identify events caused by player choices.
 Playtracer [6] proposes to visually analyze play steps, providing detailed visual representation of the actions taken by the player through the game.

-Besides [4], which is superficially described in a blog, the other two methods are developer-oriented, meaning that they aim to improve the quality of the game by providing feedback to the development team.
+These three approaches are developer-oriented, meaning that they aim to improve the quality of the game by providing feedback to the development team.
 However, Consalvo [5] presents a template for analysis, acting as guidelines to how the analysis should be done.
-Meanwhile, the Playtracer [6] is more interested in identifying player’s strategies by visually analyzing play traces instead of using queries.
+Meanwhile, Playtracer [6] focuses on identifying the player’s strategies by visually analyzing play traces instead of using queries.

-Another method that analyzes a story in the field of interactive storytelling [7] was presented in [8].
-This method organize the story using PNF networks [9], representing the temporal structure of the events that make up the plot.
-This structure can also be used in the generation of new events to the story, but is restricted to temporal coherence between the game events, without providing insights of positive or negative reinforcements.
+Another approach that analyzes a story in the field of interactive storytelling [7] was presented in [8].
+It organizes the story using PNF networks [9], representing the temporal structure of the events that make up the plot.
+This structure can also be used in the generation of new events to the story.
+However, it is restricted to temporal coherence among the game events, without providing insights of positive or negative reinforcements.

+Lastly, the Game Analytics [10] from Unity3D [11] allows visualizing game data as heat maps directly on the scene.
+This identifies bottlenecks and hotspots, and underused and overused areas of the game.
+It also measures the game retention rate, where players are stopping playing, and how the game progression develops.

 Provenance

 Provenance is well understood in the context of art or digital libraries, where it respectively refers to the documented history of an art object, or the documentation of processes in a digital object's life cycle.
 In 2006, at the International Provenance and Annotation Workshop (IPAW) [12], the participants were interested in the issues of data provenance, documentation, derivation, and annotation.
 As a result, the Open Provenance Model (OPM) [13] was created during the Provenance Challenge [14], which is a collocated event of IPAW.
-Recently, another provenance model was developed, named PROV [15], which can be viewed as a continuation of the OPM.
+Recently, another provenance model was developed, named PROV [15], which can be viewed as the successor of OPM.
 Both models aim at bringing provenance concepts to digital data.

 Both provenance models assume that provenance of objects is represented by an annotated causality graph, which is a directed acyclic graph enriched with annotations.
 These annotations capture further information pertaining to execution.
 According to [13], a provenance graph is the record of a past or current execution, and not a description of something that could happen in the future.